webpage by Paul Ridenour

 [Section 18 Grave 3638]

-George Francis Ridenour died in WW I, just a few days before the Signing of
+Mary Ellen Bent Ridenour, died in WW I, just a few days before the Signing of

-the Armistice
+the Armistice.

-Private, 359th Infantry, 90th Division, WW I
+Private, 359th Infantry, 90th Division, WW I.

 ================================================================================